NatyaHans/NatyaHans/README.md

 ### Hi there 👋

+ 👜 I am the Informatics Librarian at Academic Research and Consulting services department at George Smather's Libraries.

- 🔭 I’m working on finishing my Ph.D. in Computational Biology
+ 🔭 I have a Ph.D. in Computational Biology from University of Florida

  ⚡  I’m currently learning Scikit and PyTorch